frank184/ratable/README.md

 ### Todo

+1. Find a way to remove `acts_as_ratee_and_rater`
-1. Write the automated tests using Rspec
+2. Write the automated tests using Rspec
-2. Gather feedback for another iteration
+3. Gather feedback for another iteration

 ### Getting Started